compendium-tech/compendium/README.md

 ### Logging

-To ensure comprehensive logging with contextual information such as `requestId` and `userId`, we recommend enabling `common.pkg.middleware.LoggerMiddleware` globally.
+To ensure comprehensive logging with contextual information such as `requestID` and `userID`, we recommend enabling `common.pkg.middleware.LoggerMiddleware` globally.
 This middleware will instantiate and populate a reusable logger within `context.Context`, accessible via `common.pkg.log.L(ctx)`.
 This allows for consistent and enriched logging throughout the application.

 ```go
 if university == nil {